Storing dirty nappies and having a stinky home is something that most parents who are considering cloth nappying are worried about.

 From having them handy around the house to always keeping several in the car, we’ve made sure that whenever we’ve got something soiled or wet to tote home, we’ve got a wet bag for it to travel in.

 Wet bags are portable, easy to carry, leak resistant and made of special waterproof fabric called polyurethane laminate (PUL) and as such, are useful for a variety of purposes that require keeping something wet away from something dry (or vice versa!).

 Larger sized options, like our Beach Bag, are great for storing your nappies in the laundry or on the change table, until you’ve got enough for a load.

 2. Wet Nappy Pails (kind of!)

-Historically, wet pailing was a lidded bucket with a handle for easy carrying and half filled with water.
+Historically, wet pailing was a lidded bucket with a handle for easy carrying and filled with water.
 As you do with a wet bag, you simply toss the nappies in there until you’re ready to wash them.

 While it isn’t recommended to soak your cloth nappies in anything fancy, just leaving them overnight (or for a few hours) to soak in water can really help to lift stains and smells, before popping them through a rinse then a wash.

 A dry nappy pail is a pail (preferably uncovered to allow for airflow), like the historical wet nappy pail, minus the water.

 We recommend giving your nappies a quick rinse under the laundry tap before storing them in a dry bucket, as this helps to minimise staining and and cut down on smell.
 In our experience with 6 babes in cloth, we’ve found it to be a really important step towards preventing fabric deterioration.